Active Perception Agent for Omnimodal Audio-Video Understanding: Introduction

-Recent works have yielded significant advancements in agent-based video understanding~\cite{zhang2025deep,zhang2024omagent,fan2024videoagent,wang2024videoagent,yang2025vca,wang2025videotree,pang2025mr,wang2025active,chowdhury2025magnet,yin2025videoarm}.
+Recent works have yielded significant advancements in agent-based video-only understanding~\cite{zhang2025deep,zhang2024omagent,fan2024videoagent,wang2024videoagent,yang2025vca,wang2025videotree,pang2025mr,wang2025active,chowdhury2025magnet,yin2025videoarm,tian2025ego}.
 Specifically, temporal event localization is paramount for fine-grained analysis.
 Prevailing approaches predominantly rely on frame-captioning, where captions are generated for sampled frames, stored, and subsequently retrieved and analyzed iteratively by agents~\cite{wang2024videoagent,zhang2025deep,wang2025videotree}.
 While these methods refine their hypotheses through multi-step inference, they incur substantial computational overhead.
-Sometimes, even worse, the generated caption of the frames may be irrelevant to the query.
-However, in the context of audio-visual understanding, the audio modality presents distinct challenges yet offers a unique opportunity: unlike redundant visual signals, audio naturally provides accurate and concise temporal cues regarding the salient events~\cite{guo2025aligned,tao2025omnizip}.
-These cues can \emph{efficiently guide agent-based event localization}, thereby facilitating a more accurate fine-grained understanding at low cost.
+Moreover, the generated captions may occasionally be irrelevant to the query.
+However, in the context of audio-visual understanding, the audio modality presents distinct challenges yet offers a unique opportunity: unlike redundant visual signals, audio naturally provides accurate and concise temporal grounding information regarding the salient events~\cite{guo2025aligned,tao2025omnizip,wu2025survey,chen2025chronusomni,xie2025caption}.
+This information is efficiently utilized for event localization and to emulate a reasoning process akin to human cognition, thereby facilitating a more comprehensive cross-modal understanding.